Anyway, these were my favourite discoveries during my third year as a Romance reader:

-- Aisling: Another superb Fantasy Romance.
+Aisling: Another superb Fantasy Romance.
 The world-building is vast, the mysteries and plot twists are everywhere.
 Nothing is what it seems, but everything makes sense in the end.
-I loved the celtic influence, the development of the characters and the slow-building romance.
-I haven’t seen this series being recommended that often, but maybe that’s because it’s been re-released quite recently.
-Now that it’s available once more, you should all go read it.
+I loved the celtic/western hints, the development of the characters and the slow-building romance.
+I haven’t seen this series being recommended that often, but maybe that’s because it’s only been re-released quite recently.
+Now that it’s available once more, you should give it a chance.
 I know I’m going to re-read it soon.

 So that is all for now!
 Have you read any of these?
 If you want to know about trigger warnings, just let me know, but I can already warn you about Captive Prince and All for the Game, since both series have LOTS of TWs.

 I’ve always wanted to give credit where it’s due, so before I answer any more of your questions, I thought it would be good to give you a bit of a background.
 For me, reading comes before writing, and I learn something new from every book, but I wanted to share a list of the books that had the biggest impact on me and why:

 “The Neverending Story” by Michael Ende: In hindsight, this is the book that made me want to become a writer, even though I didn’t dare say it out loud.
 I know I’m not alone here; this book is really inspiring.

 “The Hobbit” + “The Lord of the Rings” by J.R.R.
 Tolkien: A classic, right?
 But these books did not only fuel my love for epic fantasy… they also helped me decide I wanted to study English Philology.
 I was very young at the time, so I didn’t really believe I’d go through with it, but at 17 I realized (again) that it was the best degree for me.